-Each semester the College provides a program of free micro-courses for students, designed to assist you with developing study skills and acquire useful professional aptitudes.
-Students seeking to build effective CVs and develop job-application strategies are especially encouraged to participate.
-You are welcome to attend any of the sessions.
+During the year the College provides a program of free micro-courses for students, designed to assist you with developing career-building skills.
+You are welcome to attend any of the advertised sessions.
 Statements of Completion will be issued to those students who complete an individual course in its entirety.
-Those who attend all micro-courses on offer over a semester will be deemed to have completed the Jane Franklin Hall Career Preparation Program.